-If you are thinking about applying to Harvard, the deadline for Fall 2022 admissions is January 1 and the application fee is $75.
+If you want to apply to Harvard, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $75.

 Here's an overiew of some of Harvard's admissions stats.